-On November 13, 2008, we announced that our Board of Directors had authorized us to repurchase, at management's discretion, shares of our common stock having an aggregate purchase price of up to \$10 million (the "Repurchase Program").
-On January 26, 2012, we announced that the Board had increased the dollar value of shares that may be repurchased under the Repurchase Program by \$10 million, and, on August 21, 2013, we announced that the Board had further increased the dollar value by an additional \$10 million.
-Under the Repurchase Program, we may repurchase shares from time to time on the open market or in private transactions.
-The specific timing and amount of the repurchases are dependent on market conditions, securities law limitations and other factors.
-The Repurchase Program may be suspended or terminated at any time without prior notice.
+Our Board of Directors has authorized us to repurchase, at management's discretion, shares of our common stock.
+Under the repurchase program, we may repurchase shares from time to time on the open market or in private transactions.
+The specific timing and amount of the repurchases will be dependent on market conditions, securities law limitations and other factors.
+The repurchase program may be suspended or terminated at any time without prior notice.
+During the quarter ended June 30, 2017, we did not repurchase any of our shares under the repurchase program.

-Below is a summary of the repurchases of our common stock made during the quarter ended June 30, 2015, all of which were made under the Repurchase Program: